 - a letter of intent noting why you wish to return to Maine Maritime Academy and a brief description of what you’ve been doing since you left;

 - a typed resume to include a description of what you have done during your absence.
-Include: employment, schools attended, courses taken;
+Include, for example, employment, schools attended, courses taken;

 - two (2) letters of recommendation from MMA faculty members and/or administrators; *

 - a letter of recommendation from a recent employer; *

 - an official transcript from each school attended since last enrolled at MMA;

 - confirmation from MMA’s Business office that you are in satisfactory financial standing with the Academy.